learn-co-curriculum/phase-0-html-lists-images-and-links/README.md

 <a href="about.html">This is a relative URL link</a>
 ```

+Here is how the HTML above looks when rendered in the browser:

+<a href="about.html">This is a relative URL link</a>

 An absolute link, on the other hand, links to external content and requires a
 fully defined URL path.
 This is likely the type of link you see most often.

 ```html
 <a href="http://example.com/">This is an absolute URL link</a>
 ```

+Here is how the HTML above looks when rendered in the browser:

+<a href="http://example.com/">This is an absolute URL link</a>

 ### Identify HTML validation tools